Slow entropy for abelian actions: Transversal Hausdorff Dimensions

-Without loss of generosity, suppose the first hyperplane is $L_{i,j}=\{t: \chi_i(t)-\chi_j(t)=0\}$.
-Consider $s\in\mathcal{C}_1$ and $t\in\mathcal{C}_2$, they are very close to $L_{i,j}$ and comparably far away from other hyperplanes or Lyapunov hyperplanes.
-For such $s, t$, $\chi_i$ and $\chi_j$ are two closed exponents in both sub-chambers, and only these two exponents will change order.
+Consider ${\bf s}\in\mathcal{C}_1$ and ${\bf t}\in\mathcal{C}_2$, they are very close to $L_{i,j}$ and comparably far away from other hyperplanes or Lyapunov hyperplanes.
+For such ${\bf s}, {\bf t}$, $\chi_i$ and $\chi_j$ are two closed exponents in both sub-chambers, and only these two exponents will change order.
 On hyperplane $L_{i,j}$, they coincide.
 Suppose $\chi_i, \chi_j$ locate at $k, k+1$ in the order, then for the first $k-1$ exponents, the THDs are constant by argument in part (2).
-Apply Proposition \ref{p3} for $k+1$, we cancel the first $k-1$ exponents, then get
+By apply Proposition \ref{p3} for $k+1$, we cancel the first $k-1$ exponents, then get

-When one of $s, t$ lies in $L_{i,j}$, Equation (\ref{e2}) still holds.
-Suppose $t\in L_{i,j}$, this will give us for $s$ in either $\mathcal{C}_1$ or $\mathcal{C}_2$.
-Hence from this, when $s,t$ in different sub-chambers,
+When one of ${\bf s}, {\bf t}$ lies in $L_{i,j}$, Equation (\ref{e2}) still holds.
+Suppose ${\bf t}\in L_{i,j}$, this will give us for ${\bf s}$ in either $\mathcal{C}_1$ or $\mathcal{C}_2$.
+Hence from this, when ${\bf s},{\bf t}$ in different sub-chambers,